kimono-k/goal-tracker/README.md

 Contributing

 Contributions are welcome!
-If you have suggestions for improvements
+If you have suggestions for improvements, feel free to open an issue or submit a pull request.

+License

+This project is licensed under the MIT License.